MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.data/binding.md

 You can apply an instance of a Binding class to multiple targets.
 However, you cannot modify the property values of a Binding object after you attach it to a target element.

 > [!NOTE]
 > Calling the [FrameworkElement.SetBinding](../microsoft.ui.xaml/frameworkelement_setbinding_632680108.md) method and passing in a new Binding object won't necessarily remove an existing binding.
-Instead, you should use the <xref:Microsoft.UI.Xaml.DependencyObject.ClearValue(Microsoft.UI.Xaml.DependencyProperty)?displayProperty=nameWithType> method.
+Instead, you should use the [Microsoft.UI.Xaml.DependencyObject.ClearValue](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml/dependencyobject_clearvalue_171358816) method.

 For more info on XAML attribute usage for properties that can take a Binding, or that can otherwise be set to a data-bound value, see [{Binding} markup extension](/windows/uwp/xaml-platform/binding-markup-extension).